Im-Rises/Wolfii/README.md

 ## Installation

-To install the apk, you can proceed by starting the ANdroid Studio project or you can simply download the .apk folder in the release section of the git repository.
+To install the apk, you can proceed by starting the Android Studio project or you can simply download the .apk folder in the release section of the git repository.

 ## Screenshots